 All Aged Children

-Sometimes we forget that older kids need the outdoor too.
+Sometimes we forget that older kids need the outdoors too.
 There’s not some magical age where you stop reaping the benefits of going outside.
 In fact, it’s good for the mental health of everyone, no matter how young or old, to get outside.

 Exploring Local Habitats